 The ground movement brought on by freeze/thaw cycles is another considerable contributing factor.
 The frozen ground can lift for several inches, and then settle again when the ground thaws during cycles like this.
 If the slab is not free to shift with the soil, the slab cracks.

 Contrarily, when a large-sized tree is removed from near a concrete slab the buried roots decompose.
 The ground then will crack due to the resulting gap causing the ground to settle.
 Subsidence is another term for settling, which is very common over trenches where utility lines and plumbing pipes are buried.

 However strong concrete might be, putting excessive amounts of weight on top of a concrete slab can cause cracking.
 However, as far as compressive strength is concerned, residential concrete is rarely overloaded.
 This heavyweight isn’t actually too much for the concrete floor, but for the ground beneath it.
 The result of heavy rain, snowmelt or storm, is wet and soft ground below.
 Therefore, the excessive weight will press the concrete down further, which results in cracks.

-Premature drying causes two different types of concrete cracks.
+Premature drying causes two different types

 The first one is Crazing cracks, which are not much of a structural concern and are very fine.
 Crazing cracks resemble spider webs or shattered glass.
 They occur when the top of a concrete slab loses moisture too quickly.